SolaceTraining/solace-workshop-scs/codelab.md

 * 10-spring-boot-mqttwebapp

 Negative
-: Note:  There will be errors associated with the template projects as they are incomplete and will be addressed in the exercises that follow.
+: Note:  There may be errors associated with the template projects as they are incomplete and will be addressed in the exercises that follow.

 ###
 * The workshop uses a common data model which contains the Tweet object which is processed by the SCS services.
 You will need to prepare the shared artifact for use across the projects.